Use space to open navigation items

 • Flexibility – encouraging flexibility to achieve outcomes, including an integrated approach to work health and safety, rehabilitation and claims management.

-• Consistency and proportionality - ensuring that decision making is consistent and proportionate considering the particular circumstances.
+• Consistency and proportionality – ensuring that decision making is consistent and proportionate, taking into account the particular circumstances.

-• Lawfulness - requiring compliance with relevant laws.
+• Lawfulness – adhering to the requirement for compliance with relevant legislative provisions and legal standards.

 • Transparency – ensuring that regulatory decisions demonstrate balance, impartiality and integrity.